2023 Best Social Work Bachelor's Degree Schools in Virginia

 Full Social Work at Radford University Report

-Mary Baldwin University ranked #6 on this year’s Best Social Work Bachelor’s Degree Schools in Virginia list.
-Located in the city of Staunton, Mary Baldwin is a private not-for-profit school with a small student population.
+Mary Baldwin University came in at #6 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in Virginia ranking.
+Located in the city of Staunton, Mary Baldwin is a private not-for-profit college with a small student population.

 The average amount in student loans that social work majors at Mary Baldwin take out while working on their Bachelor's Degree is $36,191.